When it comes to my blog, the bounce rate sucks or at least that’s what Google Analytics tells me.

 The idea behind this is that it shows some interaction with your page.

-I’m considering switching to tracking using the adjusted method but I’m also in two minds about it.
+I may switch to tracking using the adjusted method but I’m also in two minds about it.

 If they don’t leave the page they landed on then technically that’s a bounce.